GreatMindsRobotics/PGCGame/README.md

 PGCGame
 =======

-For more info about Plequarius: Glactic Commanders go to pgcgame.com.
+For more info about Plequarius: Galactic Commanders go to pgcgame.com.